 Wet Dog Food Storage

 Once opened, you have 24 hours to store the food if your dog does not finish it in one meal.
-Find some seriously cute can covers here.
+Cover with a can cover, like these:

 Seal and Refrigerate to Preserve Freshness